Taniec z gwiazdami season 9: Scores

 Week 1: Bartek Kasprzykowski scored 35 out of 40 on his first dance (Waltz), making it the highest Week 1 score in this episode.
 Francys Barraza Sudnicka and Marcin Chochlew got 20 points for their Cha-cha-cha, making it the lowest score of the week.
 Because of Weronika's dance was scheduled the first one but the actress announced her withdrawal from the show, even though she decided to dance her first Cha-cha-cha.
 Weronika's withdrawal, there was no elimination this week.

-Week 2: Dorota Gardias-Skóra scored 38 out of 40 for her Rumba, making it the highest Week 2 score in history of the show, thereby equalizing the record obtained by Marta Żmuda-Trzebiatowska in Season 8.
+Week 2: Dorota Gardias scored 38 out of 40 for her Rumba, making it the highest Week 2 score in history of the show, thereby equalizing the record obtained by Marta Żmuda-Trzebiatowska in Season 8.
 Francys Barraza Sudnicka got 20 points for her Quickstep, making it the lowest score of the week and this season.
 Tomasz & Katarzyna were eliminated despite being 11 points from the bottom.

-Week 3: Dorota Gardias-Skóra received the first perfect score of the season as well as the earliest perfect score in history of the show, thereby equalizing the record obtained by Mateusz Damięcki (Season 6), Agata Kulesza and Alan Andersz (both Season 8).
+Week 3: Dorota Gardias received the first perfect score of the season as well as the earliest perfect score in history of the show, thereby equalizing the record obtained by Mateusz Damięcki (Season 6), Agata Kulesza and Alan Andersz (both Season 8).
 Francys Barraza Sudnicka got 21 points for her Jive, making it the lowest score of the week, which led them to be on the bottom of the leaderboard for the third consecutive week.
 Dorota & Marcin were eliminated despite being 7 points from the bottom.

-Week 4: Bartek Kasprzykowski received his first perfect score for the Paso Doble and Dorota Gardias-Skóra received her second perfect score for the Paso Doble.
+Week 4: Bartek Kasprzykowski received his first perfect score for the Paso Doble and Dorota Gardias received her second perfect score for the Paso Doble.
 Paweł Nastula got 20 points for his Paso Doble, making it the lowest score of the week.
 Marcin & Janja were eliminated despite being 13 points from the bottom.

 Week 5: Monika Richardson received her first perfect score for the Viennese Waltz and Jay Delano received his first perfect score for the Samba, which was the first perfect score for samba in history of the show.
 Francys Barraza Sudnicka got 23 points for her Viennese Waltz, making it the lowest score of the week.
 Francys & Łukasz were eliminated.